Reviewing Conversion Labs (CVLBD) and The Competition

 |2.58

-As a group, “Miscellaneous Manufacturing Industries” companies have a potential upside of 6.50%.
-Given Conversion Labs’ rivals higher possible upside, analysts plainly believe Conversion Labs has less favorable growth aspects than its rivals.
+0.3% of Conversion Labs shares are held by institutional investors.
+Comparatively, 31.1% of shares of all “Miscellaneous Manufacturing Industries” companies are held by institutional investors.
+41.9% of Conversion Labs shares are held by company insiders.
+Comparatively, 19.1% of shares of all “Miscellaneous Manufacturing Industries” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Conversion Labs and its rivals’ net margins, return on equity and return on assets.
+This table compares Conversion Labs and its peers revenue, earnings per share and valuation.

 |Conversion Labs